Why Google Isn’t Recommending Your Vancouver Wellness Clinic

 And hesitation simply equals invisibility.
 And you don’t want that.

-This is the most common gap I see on the daily.
+This is the most common gap I see.

-You claim your Google listing, fill it out once, feel happy as a clam, and then forget about and never touch it again. (this can be worse than not having one at all!)
+You claim your Google listing, fill it out once and then forget about and never touch it again. (this can be worse than not having one at all!)

-I get it ok.
+I understand.
 No one ever really taught you the importance of keeping your Google Business Profile updated in a way that actually builds Google’s trust.

 Google IS NOT a static directory.
 It’s a dynamic system constantly checking for signs of LIFE and activity.